Whether you want to race, ride or just be a part of the action we invite you to join the Cycling Australia team.

 Please browse through our our membership categories below to find the best one for you, find a club to join and then follow the links to join online.
 If you're already a member please recheck your category before you renew online.

-Cycling Australia offers three membership categories to suit serious racers, recreational riders, officials, volunteers and those who just want to support the sport of cycling.
+Cycling Australia offers three membership categories to suit serious racers, social riders, officials, volunteers and those who just want to support the sport of cycling.

-A Recreational licence is a great way to get started.
-It allows you to participate in recreational rides, charity and fun rides, club training, coffee crew rides, Gran Fondo and Cyclo Sportif events, club run skills development events.
+A Ride Membership is a great way to get started.
+It allows you to participate in rides, charity and fun rides, club training, coffee crew rides, Gran Fondo and Cyclo Sportif events, club run skills development events, and comuting while also coveing you for insurance.
 You can enjoy a range of cycling activities and improve your skills and fitness.
-It's the perfect membership if you ride your bike for recreation but is also a good launch pad if you want to progress to racing in the future.
-Recreational Memberships are available on a quarterly basis with four renewal dates each year (31 March, 30 June, 30 September and 31 December).
-Membership’s expiry is based off the time of joining and whether that is before or after the 15th day of the middle month between quarterly expiries.
+It's the perfect membership if you ride your bike for fun and fitness but is also a good launch pad if you want to progress to racing in the future.
+Ride Memberships are available for 365 days from the date of purchase.

 • Adult - Aged 19 to 64 for the period of membership